John Washington (Royal Navy officer): Harbours and safety at sea

 In 1850, supported by the Duke of Northumberland, Washington launched a competition for the design of a new life-boat, with a prize of 100 guineas (£105).
 A committee was set up to judge the entries, with Washington as chairman, and produced a report the following year, which included illustrations of the most promising designs, and also a chart marking the wrecks round the coasts of Britain and Ireland in 1850.
-The winning design, with modifications after testing, was adopted by the Nationl Life-Boat Institution.
+The winning design, with modifications after testing, was adopted by the National Life-Boat Institution.